Five Ultimate Reasons Why Montreal is Better Than Toronto

 Toronto has long overtaken the French-speaking metropolis that is Montreal as Canada’s business and financial center.
-But while this holds true, some still prefer to live in the Quebec city for some irrefutable rationales (e.g. It is more European, or the atmosphere there is generally warmer and happier).
+However, some people still prefer to live in the Quebec city of Montreal for some irrefutable rationales, e.g.; It is more European in style and ambiance.

-If you’ve made up your mind to buy one of the high-end residences in downtown Montreal, here are five ultimate reasons you can use to justify your decision.
+If you’ve decided to buy one of the high-end residences in downtown Montreal, here are five ultimate reasons you can use to justify your decision.

 - Montreal is a haven for art aficionados

 Montreal is loaded with art galleries and natural sceneries that will help unleash the artist in you.
-It is also bustling with cultural communities that can foster your artistic side and can also learn and unravel the city’s deep history through them.
-The city has its own Chinatown, Little Portugal as well Little Italy neighborhoods.
+It is also bustling with cultural communities that can foster your artistic side and learn and unravel the city’s deep history through them.
+The city has its own Chinatown, Little Portugal, and Little Italy neighborhoods.